 Europe’s biggest international cargo port, Rotterdam is also a major cultural centre and today we have an optional guided walking tour of the city, visiting the distinctive modern Market Hall, the innovative Cube Houses and the Erasmus Bridge.
 If you prefer, you could simply take the time to relax or explore independently.

 Day 7 - Amsterdam

 Returning to the characterful Dutch capital this morning, we enjoy an included tour through the city, taking in highlights such as the distinctive tall and narrow merchants’ houses that line the canals, the Magere Brug (Skinny Bridge), central Dam Square and Royal Palace.
 A trip along the canals is also included.
 Tonight, enjoy the Captain’s farewell gala dinner on board, there will also be entertainment.

-After breakfast we disembark and board our waiting coaches, to take us on the return journey to Calais and a Eurotunnel or ferry crossing to Folkestone.
-Upon arrival at The Grand Hotel (or similar stop), you will be met and guided to your Titan vehicle, for the journey home.
+After breakfast we board our waiting coaches for the return journey to Calais and Channel crossing.
+Upon arrival in Dover, your Titan vehicle will be waiting for the journey home.